CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/quality-plan.md

 ### Header

-**Quality Plan Code / Description** – set your Code and Name
+- **Quality Plan Code / Description**: – set your Code and Name

-**Type** – now only the Single option is available.
-Double and Multiple options (and related functions) are planned to be delivered in future releases
+- **Type**:  Currently, only the "Single" option is available.
+The "Double" and "Multiple" options, along with related functionalities, are planned for future releases.

-**Inspection Severity** – this term is associated with ISO 2859-1.
+- **Inspection Severity**: this term is associated with ISO 2859-1.
 The measure of a sampling plan's performance capability is calculated based on the discrimination ratio and valuation severity (according to the DGQ - German Society for Quality).
 This measure identifies a standard, reduced, or tightened inspection.
 Sampling schemes referred to sampling plans for inspection severity or inspection severity and accepted quality level (AQL).

-By varying the inspection severity, the probability of acceptance and the inspection effort can be flexibly adjusted to respond to different quality situations.
+By adjusting the inspection severity, businesses can balance the probability of acceptance with inspection efforts to suit varying quality conditions.

-**Sampling Table** – a Sampling table defined based on ISO 2859.
-You can specify a code and name for this field for information purposes.
+- **Sampling Table**: a Sampling table defined based on ISO 2859.
+Users can define a code and name for reference.

-**Inspection Level** – levels defined in ISO 2859.
+- **Inspection Level**: the inspection levels as defined in ISO 2859.

-**Acceptance Quality Limit** – the maximum fraction of nonconforming units (as a percentage) or the maximum number of defects per 100 units permitted for a lot to be accepted.
+- **Acceptance Quality Limit**: the maximum fraction of nonconforming units (as a percentage) or the maximum number of defects per 100 units permitted for a lot to be accepted.
 The AQL (Acceptable Quality Level) is the quality level that represents the upper limit of a satisfactory average quality level for an acceptance sampling inspection.

-The five options above point to a specific column in a table from the norm (2-A – Single sampling plans for routine inspection).
-The content of the column is presented in the table below.
+The parameters above correspond to a specific column within a table from the norm (Table 2-A – Single Sampling Plans for Routine Inspection).
+The relevant column's data is presented in the table section below.

-**Ac Re Obligatory** – defines if the Acceptance number and Rejection number from the table are required to decide about QC order releasing (if not checked, the final result of the test can be changed manually).
+- **Ac Re Obligatory**: specifies whether the Acceptance and Rejection numbers from the table are mandatory for deciding the release of a Quality Control (QC) order.
+If unchecked, the final test results can be manually modified.

 ### Table

-The content of this table is a recreation of a specific column (as not often the whole table is needed for particular product inspection needs) in a specific table from the norm (check the Header information on this page), and the user should recreate it accordingly.
-Of course, the bar suggests model settings that can be changed according to the user's business needs.
+This table represents a recreated column from the ISO 2859-1 standard, focusing on specific product inspection requirements.
+Users can configure it as needed, as the entire table is often unnecessary for most cases.
+Suggested model settings are provided but can be adjusted to align with individual business needs.

-**Code Letter** – sampling size based on Table 1 of ISO 2859-1.
-Values from A to R.
+- **Code Letter**: represents the sampling size based on Table 1 of ISO 2859-1, with values ranging from A to R.

-**From Quantity To Quantity** – defines a lot size (Batch) for which Quality Control Tests are to be performed.
+- **From Quantity To Quantity**: specifies the lot size (batch) for which Quality Control Tests will be conducted.

-**Sample** – this option is related to Type.
-Other options will be implemented along with related Double and Multiple Types.
-For now, only the First option is available.
+- **Sample**: refers to the sampling type.
+Currently, only the First option is available; additional options for Double and Multiple types are planned for future updates.

-**Number of Samples** – several samples for a specific Batch size
+- **Number of Samples**: indicates the number of samples required for a specific batch size.

-**Cumulative Number of Samples** – this option defines a cumulative number of samples from double or multiple tests.
-This option is related to Type.
-Other options will be implemented along with related Double and Multiple Types.
-For now, a single type is available.
-Therefore this field is not used yet.
+- **Cumulative Number of Samples**: reflects the cumulative total of samples in double or multiple tests.
+This field is currently not in use as it applies to future Double and Multiple types.

-**Acceptance Number** – defines the highest number of nonconforming units or defects in the sample that still allows the lot to be accepted.
+- **Acceptance Number**: defines the highest number of nonconforming units or defects in the sample that still allows the lot to be accepted.
 The acceptance number in an attributive inspection corresponds to the acceptability constant in a variable inspection.

-**Rejection Number** – defines the lowest number of nonconforming units or defects in a sample that leads to the rejection of the lot.
+- **Rejection Number**: defines the lowest number of nonconforming units or defects in a sample that leads to the rejection of the lot.

 ## Usage